0x4d4e/K375s-mk/README.md

 Also feel free to use this to create you own PCB :)

 And [this guide](https://post.smzdm.com/p/a99v2k80/) was also verry helpfull to create the PCB

+## To Do:
+ - Add leds to all keys (and 2 on the device indicator keys) - for all layouts;
+ - Create knob option - for TKL and Full layouts;
+ - Use ESP8266 to control the leds - for TKL and Full layouts;